JackDotJS/node-studio/CONTRIBUTING.md

         Does the dependency provide functionality for more than one or two parts of our code?
       </li>
       <li>
-        Can vanilla JS or Node.JS provide similar functionality?
+        Can vanilla JS features or Rust provide similar functionality?
       </li>
     </ul>
     <br>